aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 	return render_template("plugins.html", title="Plugins", session_data=session, plugin_files=final_files, plugin_results=plugin_results)
 ```

-One writes to `/app/applications/datasets` while the other executes from `/app/applications/plugins`.
-An inconvenience, indeed.
+One writes to `/app/application/datasets` while the other executes from `/app/application/plugins`.
+That gap complicates things.

 Inspecting the dataset endpoint, we can see this operation performed at the end:
 ```python